 When we look at various successful editorial professionals’ websites, we see that there are a hundred different ways to do it.
-None of these is right or wrong; they’re just different ways that people choose to express the information they want to communicate to a client.
+None of these is right or wrong; they’re just different ways that people choose to express the information they want to communicate to a client base.

 We each have to work out what we want to say and decide whether the information looks appealing, is easily navigable for our readers, and communicates a clear message that says we can provide solutions to our clients’ problems.

-In Josh’s case, it’s not about what I think or like – it’s about what Josh thinks and likes, and what Josh believes his clients will think and like.
+In Josh’s case, it’s not about what I think or like – it’s about what what Josh believes his clients will think and like.